-The Melbourne Cup has consistently drawn hundreds of thousands of spectators, and Melbourne Cup general admission tickets run out shortly after they go on sale.
+The Melbourne Cup has consistently drawn hundreds of thousands of spectators, and Melbourne Cup general admission tickets always run out shortly after they go on sale.

 Hotels and restaurants around the track fill up on the day of the race, and the whole city is in a definite state of pause when the race begins.
 The Melbourne Cup first broke the hundred thousand spectators mark in 1926 and the record for the largest crowd in the Melbourne Cup was 122,736 in 2003.
 The average attendance in the last six years is 107,249.
 Since 2007, the Flemington Racecourse administration required race-goers to pre-purchase Melbourne Cup general admission tickets.

 The succeeding Melbourne Cup races are expected to draw more spectators and punters around the world.
 The Melbourne Cup Carnival 2015, running from Saturday November 2 – 9, promises to be more than just a race as horse racing enthusiast can make the rounds around Flemington for an interactive experience with museums, merchandise stores, restaurants, and other tourist attractions.
 The Melbourne Cup has also become the place for the latest in style and fashion, with celebrities showing up with their best dress following Melbourne cup traditions.

 Melbourne Cup General Admission Tickets

 The easiest way to join the fun of the Melbourne Cup is by buying general admission tickets.
 Since tickets easily fill up within a few weeks’ release, it is best to get the tickets early.
 As of 2007, all General Admission Tickets must be pre-purchased.
 You are not allowed to resell or scalp tickets, or use them for advertising or commercial purposes.